Timeline of Life Settlements | Abacus Life

 2023

-Abacus Life becomes the first and only publicly traded life settlement company, listed on the NASDAQ under the ticker ABL.
+Abacus Life becomes the first and only publicly traded life settlement company in the United States, a landmark milestone for the entire industry.

 2024

-Call us today at +1 (800) 561-4148 or use our Life Settlement Calculator to see how much your policy could be worth.
+Call us today or use our Life Settlement Calculator to see how much your policy could be worth.